Curriculum Policy Statement 2020

 - Shape, Space and Measure

 The skills and knowledge of computing are taught as part of topic, as well as in separate skills based lessons.
 Computing is also integrated into all areas across the curriculum.
-Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, DVD recorders, digital cameras and interactive whiteboards in their classroom.
+Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, digital cameras and interactive whiteboards in their classroom.
 They are taught to use ICT equipment and software, confidently and purposefully, to communicate, investigate, handle information, solve problems and record their work.
 Our school staff, parents, governors and the children are all encouraged to access our Learning Platform via the internet.
 It is used to keep everyone informed and up to date.
 The KS1 children have access to their own class pages and e-mails.
 E-Safety is taught throughout the school.
 The KS2 children use personal usernames and passwords to access their Google Classroom.
 Here they have access to class blogs, links to educational sites and resources for homework as well as their own email account.

 Through History lessons our children gain knowledge and understanding of Britain’s past and think of the wider world.
 History is taught in many ways; through stories from the past, people's own experiences, ICT sources, pictures, historical artefacts and evidence to inspire children’s curiosity to know more about the past.
 The children are taught about changes in history and over time, the lives of significant individuals in the past and significant historical events, people and places in their locality.
 We cover the National Curriculum through a Topic based curriculum where History is taught as part of a larger topic.
 Use is made of the local environment by visiting places of interest.
 Parents and villagers are also encouraged to come into school to share their experiences of times gone by.